-If you are fascinated by the ancient civilisations of Egypt, the Mediterranean and the Near East, this programme covers these with a unique range and depth.
+If you are fascinated by the ancient civilisations of Egypt, the Mediterranean and the Near East, this programme allows you to study these civilisations with a unique range and depth.

 Programme in detail